-Energy efficiency has been hampered this year due to COVID-19 and the need to maintain fresh airflow throughout the buildings, especially during colder months when the heating has also been on.
-Nevertheless, the Trust continued to monitor energy use closely at each of the schools this year and have been working with suppliers to improving metering arrangements.
+The Trust continued to monitor energy use closely at each of the schools this year and have been working with suppliers to improving metering arrangements.
 This will assist with identifying opportunities for improvement going forward.
+When approving capital expenditure, the Trust board considers energy efficiency reports as well as opportunities to decarbonise plant equipment as part of it due diligence.